luizsmania/TheGoodTraveller/README.md

     + Go to GitHub website
     + Go to my repository in the GitHub
     + Go to Settings tab click on
-    + Go to GiHub Page and linking the main root to Master Branch
+    + Go to GitHub Page and linking the main root to Master Branch
     + Once this is done the page will automatically creat the ribbon with the http host page name that is been hosted by GitHub.
     The live link can be found here : https://luizsmania.github.io/TheGoodTraveller/